n/a

 salary comparison

-School Key Salary Figure
+Business School Reported Salary What the Figure Represents

 What Roles Do ESCP MiM Graduates Get (and What Influences Their Pay?)